The following interview was conducted at Sundance last year.

 FM: Her life is very organic.
 She takes the strongest aspects and doesn't look back and doesn't complain.
 And that goes back to her parents, her mother in particular.
 It's a phrase she says about her parents, that they didn't try to fight the system -- they tried to get the best out of the system.

 So here she'd found herself after the hearings, thinking her life would just be going back to being a law professor of contracts and commercial law.
 But she transformed herself because of the opportunities and took what was in front of her.
 She was asked to be a spokesperson for gender equality and she knew that she could make a difference.
 I was really impressed by how moved she was by the American people -- the voices she heard from the letters she received.
 What sustained her in the whole post-hearing period was that she heard from the American public.
 Hopefully, that's going to be her next project, making a book of all those letters.

 WaH: How many hours did you interview her for?

 FM: I don't do long interviews.
-I find that a film can only be so long, and for me there's so much story and information and ideas and you could do a miniseries but it's a film, a movie I do want people to come to and be transported.
-It's almost like haiku, you go to the essence of the story, therefore the interviews are shaped by the film itself.
+I find that a film can only be so long, and for me there's so much story and information and ideas and you could do a miniseries.
+But it's a film, a movie I do want people to come to and be transported by.
+It's almost like haiku: you go to the essence of the story, therefore the interviews are shaped by the film itself.
 I did three interviews with her about 2 hours each.
 I find that there's sort of a narrative arc within that.